gtyagi2/tag-security/assessments/projects/rook/self-assessment.md

 validates that the request corresponds to a file the client is authorized to access, and then returns a token to the client.
 The client then transmits that token to the file server, which, after confirming its validity, returns the file.

+Rook can be used to automatically configure the Ceph CSI drivers to mount the storage to an application's pods.
+See image at top of [Actors](#actors) for reference

+##### Actors

+* Rook Operator
+* Ceph CSI Drivers
+* Ceph Daemons

+##### Workflow

+#### Block Storage Example

+In the diagram [here](#actors), the flow to create an application with an RWO volume is:

+1. The (blue) app creates a PVC to request storage
+2. The PVC defines the Ceph RBD storage class (sc) for provisioning the storage
+3. K8s calls the Ceph-CSI RBD provisioner to create the Ceph RBD image.
+4. The kubelet calls the CSI RBD volume plugin to mount the volume in the app
+5. The volume is now available for reads and writes.

+#### Shared File System Example

+#### Block Storage Example

 ### Goals
 The intended goals of the projects including the security guarantees the project